Matchbox Advent Calendar – Children will have a great “time” making this Advent Calendar. See why.

 - Thick darning needle

 Take the tray inserts out of the matchboxes.
-Have the matchboxes covered and glued with wrapping paper and glue them evenly in a circle— starting with the 12 o’clock matchbox.
-(This will serve as the inner circle of matchboxes.
-Outer circle will come later.)
+Have the matchboxes covered and glued with wrapping paper and glue them evenly in a circle starting with the 12 o’clock matchbox, this will serve as the inner circle of matchboxes, outer circle will come later.
 The distance between the brad in the center and the lower edge of the matchbox should be 3 inches.
-With a darning needle, set the string just above the 12 0’clock matchbox—sewing from back to front and then front to back and tighten.
+With a darning needle, set the string just above the 12 0’clock matchbox sewing from back to front and then front to back and tighten.
 The two loose ends are in the back.
-Make a knot and use is as a hanger for the clock.
+Make a knot, and use it as a hanger for the clock.

 Now, glue the outer circle of matchboxes onto the clock.
-(These should be set flush with the inner matchboxes.)
+(These should be set flush with the inside matchboxes.)
 Make a hole with your darning needle on one end of each matchbox drawer.
 Attach one brad to each drawer and put the matchboxes together.
-(SEE BELOW.)
 You’re now ready to decorate the matchboxes.
 You can either write the numbers with glitter glue or simply use numbered stickers.

 You are ready to fill up the drawers of the matchbox advent calendar with some goodies.